mdram83/MyDramLibL/README.md

 As it is much easier and help me in learning the framework will continue project with Laravel.

 TODO:
-- Clean up API interface and classes (many not used functions, too much complicated vs usage)
+- Move models (Books, Artists, etc.) to dedicated namespaces

 MVP
-- Move models (Books, Artists, etc.) to dedicated namespaces
 - Nicer confirm window for Delete (not raw browser "confirm")
 - Home screens for guest and auth
 - Inform user that Publisher, Tags, Artists and Guilds are public